How Google Accounts work when children turn 13 (or the applicable age in your country)

 Tip: Supervision settings remain the same until your child decides to update their account.

-Update their account and keep supervision for children over 13 (or the applicable age in their country)
+Update their account with supervision for children over 13 (or the applicable age in their country)

 To update their account and keep parental supervision, the child needs to: